 return [ r / 31.0, g / 63.0, b / 31.0]

-A color string in the HTML color format (also known as "hex" format), which expresses RGB colors in 8/8/8 format as text strings, consists of—
+A color string in the HTML color format (also known as "hex" format), which expresses 8-bpc RGB colors as text strings, consists of the character "#", two base-16 (hexadecimal) digits(10) for the red component, two for the green, and two for the blue, in that order.

 The following pseudocode presents methods to convert RGB colors to and from the HTML color format or the 3-digit variant described in note 1 to this section.